FriendsOfEpub/Blitz/README.md

 Nope.

 We sunset Blitz in 2020.
-See [the meta issue in Blitz](https://github.com/FriendsOfEpub/Blitz/issues/66) for further details
+See [the meta issue in Blitz](https://github.com/FriendsOfEpub/Blitz/issues/66) for further details.

 We deemed Blitz feature-complete though, and it should consequently be still useful for a couple of years.